acherm/HDR/README.md

 ## Abstract

-> The society expects software to deliver the right functionality, in a
+> Society expects software to deliver the right functionality, in a
 > short amount of time and with fewer resources, in every possible
 > circumstance whatever are the hardware, the operating systems, the
 > compilers, or the data fed as input.
 For fitting such a diversity of